All You Need to Know About Ozempic

-What Are the Contraindications of Ozempic?
+What Are the Contraindications?

-Ozempic is used to improve blood glucose level and has been proven to be effective in managing type 2 diabetes, but it comes with treatment limitations, risks, and indications for drug interactions.
+Ozempic is used to improve blood glucose levels and has been proven to be effective in managing type 2 diabetes, but it comes with treatment limitations, risks, and indications for drug interactions.
 It should not be taken by people with:

 - A health or family history of thyroid tumors

 - MEN or multiple endocrine neoplasia syndrome